kreutix/run-litd/README.md

 Notes and helper scripts for setting up and running a Litd node.

 Important!: These examples and scripts are designed to help developers get set up quickly to begin testing and application development.
-Please do not trust these file on your production build.
+Please do not trust these files on your production build.

 ## Contents